 Cascais is one of the most popular day trips from Lisbon.
 This little coastal town which is a traditional fishing region offers its visitors many pristine beaches.
-Cascais also has many historical buildings, museums and authentic sceneries.
+Cascais also has many historical buildings, museums, and authentic sceneries.
 With its 9 kilometer-long coastline, the popular resort town offers tourists with many spots to enjoy their vacation.
 Located 30 km to the west of Lisbon, Cascais has a direct railway line to Lisbon named “Linha de Cascais”.
 Although people usually prefer this option as the main transportation preference between the capital and Cascais, there are other choices available.

 How to Travel from Lisbon to Cascais by Train?

 Linha de Cascais is a railway line which covers the northern border of Tejo Estuary.
 The line on one end has the station named Cascais which is conveniently central to the resort town.
 On the other end of the line, there is the Cais do Sodre station which is at the center of the Portuguese capital and it is very easy to reach.
 Very close to Baixa and Alfama, Cais do Sodre is the terminus of Lisbon’s green line.
 From this station, Linha de Cascais follows the coastal line which hosts many beautiful beaches.

 Located 30 km to the west of Lisbon, Cascais has a direct railway line to Lisbon named “Linha de Cascais”.